 Let’s dig into the software that paralegals typically use, discuss common paralegal software pain points, and explain how to choose the right paralegal software programs.

 Paralegals across all types of firms typically rely upon file management, document management, accounting/billing, and email software.
 Additionally, they might use a host of other software solutions depending on their firm’s line of work and the paralegals’ specific responsibilities.

 Common legal software for paralegals pain points

-While software can be a saving grace for endlessly busy paralegals, this isn’t always the case.
-Paralegals often face common pain points that hinder the software’s efficiency and cause endless frustration.
+While software can be a saving grace for busy legal professionals, paralegals often face common pain points that hinder the software’s efficiency and cause endless frustration.

-For example, their software might be too complicated to use.
-This negates any potential productivity gains firms hope to unlock by implementing the tool in the first palace.
-Conversely, it may be too limited in its capabilities—reducing the positive impact that it can have.
+For example, if your software might be too complicated to use, it negates any potential productivity gains that your firm hopes to unlock by implementing the tool in the first palace.
+You also might find it’s too limited in its capabilities—reducing the positive impact that it can have.

-Or maybe it doesn’t integrate with other tools, keeping data siloed across disparate systems.
-Perhaps worst of all, some software offers limited to no automation capabilities.
-This means paralegals have to waste unnecessary time on manual processes (such as manually entering clients’ data into the system).
+Perhaps, worst of all, when your software has little to no automation, you’ll find you’re wasting unnecessary time on manual processes (such as manually entering clients’ data into the system).

 What tools do paralegals use?